 Performing an ECG – Best Practice

 The Electrocardiogram (ECG) is one of the most widely used and useful investigations in modern medicine.
-It is essential for the identification of cardiac arrhythmias and abnormalities of the heart.
+It is essential in the identification of abnormalities within the cardiac conduction system.
 It can also help diagnose generalised disorders that affect the rest of the body.

-- Obtain consent and explanation of procedure: Consider comfort and dignity, discuss level of undress, evaluate patient understanding and use a chaperone if necessary.
+- Explain the procedure and then obtain consent before continuing.
+Consider comfort and dignity, discuss level of undress, evaluate patient understanding and use a chaperone if necessary.

-- Semi recumbent position: Approximately 45 degrees to horizontal is recommended.
+- Patient should be in the semi recumbent position: approximately 45 degrees to horizontal is recommended.

 If any of the electrodes are to be sited in non-standard positions the recording must be labelled with this information to avoid misinterpretation of altered ECG waveforms

-- Standard Machine settings: There are universal standing settings.
+- Standard Machine settings: There are universal standard settings.
 These are default on each machine.

 - At the end of the procedure: Electrodes should be removed from the patient and disposed of as clinical waste.